McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.0.0.md

 Reason: Invalid HTTP Request.
 Headers "`missing headers`" are missing in the request.

-If only the "Content-Length" header is missing, HTTP 411 Length Required is sent instead withthe following "Reason" header:
+If only the "Content-Length" header is missing, HTTP 411 Length Required is sent instead with the following "Reason" header:

 Reason: Invalid HTTP request.
 "Content-Length" header must be provided.

 The mandatory headers' values are considered valid if:
 - Content-Type and Accept equal to "application/json; charset=utf-8" OR "application/json;charset=utf-8"
-- Content-Length is of integer type and equals to the size of the message body in bytes
+- Content-Length is of integer type and is between 2 and 1024 including borders for command execution requests
 - Protocol-Version equals to the actual version of this protocol
-- Request-ID is of integer type
+- Request-ID is of integer type and is greater than or equal to 0

+If "Content-Length" header's value is more than 1024, an HTTP 413 Content Too Large response with an empty body and the "Reason" header is sent:

+Reason: Invalid value "`provided length`" for "Content-Length" header: must be in [2, 1024] for /api/`command` request.

-If any header's value is invalid, an HTTP 400 Bad Request response with an empty body and one of the following "Reason" headers is sent:
+For other cases an HTTP 400 Bad Request response with an empty body and one of the following "Reason" headers is sent:

 Reason: Invalid value "`invalid value`" of "Content-Type" header: must be "application/json; charset=utf-8" or "application/json;charset=utf-8".
 Reason: Invalid value "`invalid value`" of "Accept" header: must be "application/json; charset=utf-8" or "application/json;charset=utf-8".
 Reason: Invalid type for "Content-Length" header: must be of integer type.
-Reason: Invalid value "`provided length`" for "Content-Length" header: does not equal to message body's length in bytes (actual length is `actual length`).
+Invalid value "`provided length`" for "Content-Length" header: must be in [2, 1024] for /api/`command` request.
 Reason: Invalid protocol version "`provided version`" in "Protocol-Version" header: used protocol version is "`used protocol version`".
 Reason: Invalid type for "Request-ID" header: must be of integer type.
+Reason: Invalid value "`value`" of "Request-ID" header: must be >= 0.

 ## HTTP request body validation

 After successfully passing HTTP headers check, the request proceeds to body validation.
-At this point, it is only checked if body is of the correct type and in a valid format.
+At this point, it is only checked if the body is of correct type and in a valid format.

-For command execution (HTTP POST) requests it is checked if a body is a valid JSON.
+For **command execution** (HTTP POST) requests it is checked if a body is a valid JSON.
 If not, an HTTP 400 Bad Request with an empty body and the "Reason" header is sent:

 Reason: The request's body is not a valid JSON.

+If the body is an empty JSON document, an HTTP 400 Bad Request with an empty body and the "Reason" header is sent:

+Reason: The request's body must not be an empty JSON document for command execution requests.

-For resource (HTTP GET) requests it is checked if body is empty.
+For **resource** (HTTP GET) requests it is checked if body is empty.
 If not, an HTTP 400 Bad Request with an empty body and the "Reason" header is sent:

 Reason: The request's body must be empty for resource requests.